teuk/mediabot_v3/docs/PLUGIN_ARCHITECTURE.md

     development `#test`.
 Observe remains silent and write-free; on commits one bounded state revision.
 Exact grants, policy and lifecycle survive restart while every existing ledger entry remains unchanged.
+35. **MB784 — production portfolio consolidation:** complete in source.
+    The accepted MB783 production state records five persistent enabled/on packages on `#i/o`, zero failures after restart, unchanged business data and one bounded short-content repository revision.
+MB784 adds no runtime authority and does not contact production.

 The first extraction wave and durable promotion mechanics are complete.
-MB781 continues the next functional tranche with the reviewed short-content package while leaving production untouched.
+MB784 closes the current production tranche by making the five-package posture and its rollback evidence executable source contracts.

 ## Extraction order